soheilshapouri/soheilshapouri.github.io/_posts/2024-09-16-dssources.md

 - [Open Psychometrics Raw Data](https://openpsychometrics.org/_rawdata/): Datasets for personality and psychology research.

 ### Sample Size Determination and Power Analysis
-- Brysbaert, M. (2019). *How many participants do we have to include in properly powered experiments?
-A tutorial of power analysis with reference tables*.
-Journal of Cognition, 2(1).
+- Brysbaert, M. (2019).
+How many participants do we have to include in properly powered experiments?
+A tutorial of power analysis with reference tables. *Journal of Cognition, 2*(1).
 [Access here](https://doi.org/10.5334/joc.72).

 ### Random Variables and Probability Distributions
 - [YouTube Playlist: Random Variables and Probability Distributions](https://www.youtube.com/playlist?list=PLSQl0a2vh4HCLjAoORNwUJLWi5ovMjbax): A series covering foundational topics in probability.